Falight539/Leaf-Collector-Robot/README.md

 replace `cv2.imread('./test.png')` with numpy array like image. <br> Then just call the function with `asyncio.run(main())` every time you would like to use this API

 #### Result from the API
-The server will return `list` with of direction
+The server will return `list` of direction and magnitude

 Value | Meaning
 -----|-----